Hall of Fame

 Any dues-paying Lettermen’s Association member may nominate a former TCU Athlete, who lettered at least one year, and have completed their eligibility at least ten years to be considered for the Hall of Fame.

-Nominations are open beginning April 15 of each year and closes on January 1 .
+Nominations are open year round.
+But those nominations made between April 15 to January 1 will be considered for that year.
 Nominations will only be accepted online, on the Lettermen’s Association Website, with the results sent automatically to the Director of the TCU Lettermen’s Association.
 No mailed in or emailed nominations will be accepted.
 HALL OF FAME ONLINE NOMINATION – Click HERE

 - A nominee must be in good academic and athletic standing while a student-athlete at TCU